How to Calculate How Long an Oxygen Tank Will Last

 Cylinder Pressure

 The pressure of an oxygen tank is directly proportional to the volume of gas inside the tank.
-Therefore, the higher the pressure, the more oxygen there is inside the tank, and vice versa.
+Therefore, the higher the pressure, the more oxygen there is inside the tank.

 Gas Flow